 - Toiletries and cooking utensils

-Help is the only humanitarian organisation here, which also supports people in need outside the camps.
+In this region, Help is one of the few humanitarian organisations supporting those in need outside the refugee camps.

 Pictures and videos